-Sage X3 Cloud ERP for Industrial Equipment Industry
+Sage X3 ERP for Healthcare Industry

 Africa faces a high burden of infectious diseases like HIV/AIDS, malaria, tuberculosis, and neglected tropical diseases.
 These diseases increase morbidity and mortality rates, placing a heavy duty on the healthcare system.
 Treating and preventing these diseases requires substantial resources and infrastructure.